 Growing your own food can use a lot of water, so doing whatever you can to conserve it in your garden is paramount.

 Install an irrigation system and familiarize yourself with how to use and repair it.
-You won't get far without one and you'll never be able to leave the garden for more than a day or two if you have to water it by hand.
+You won't get far without one and you'll never be able to leave the garden for more than a day or two if you're stuck watering it by hand.
 Proper irrigation will ensure water is applied directly where it's needed for your plants to thrive.

-Drip lines are almost always recommended rather than overhead watering for veggie gardens, and in the desert the evaporation rate makes drip lines even more preferable than they are already.
+Drip lines are recommended rather than overhead watering for veggie gardens in the desert, because of the high evaporation rate.
 Soaker hoses are also a great alternative.

 Install drip lines as soon as possible if you have any intention for your Arizona garden to thrive.